-The MTD project has started with VAT paid by businesses and will be extended to income tax paid by individuals in 2024, and then to corporation tax no earlier than April 2026.
+The MTD project started with VAT paid by businesses and will be extended to ITSA reports submitted by individuals in April 2026, and then to ITSA reporting by general partnerships in 2027.
+MTD for corporation tax is not expected to be imposed before April 2030.

 MTD for VAT became compulsory for most VAT registered businesses for VAT periods starting from April 2019.
-The start dates for MTD for other businesses and taxes are set out in the table below.
+The start dates for MTD for other businesses and taxes are set out in the table.